Get involved

 These are just some of the things people talk about when they first get in touch with us.
 People often feel helpless about air pollution and don’t know what to do.
 If this is you, then you’re in the right place!

-Small things can make a difference - we’re all time poor but if you have five minutes to spare, you could start by putting a poster up on a community noticeboard, or by leaving a few flyers in your local cafe.
-You can order them for free here.
+Small things can make a difference - if you have five minutes to spare, you could start by putting a poster up on a community noticeboard, or by leaving a few flyers in your local cafe.

 Monthly meetings